Roi Klein: Later life and military service

 Klein was drafted into the IDF in August 1994.
 He was accepted into the Paratroopers Brigade.
 During this time, the South Lebanon conflict was happening, with the IDF fighting Lebanese guerrillas in the Israeli security zone in southern Lebanon.
-To counter guerrilla attacks, the IDF set up the elite Egoz Reconnaissance Unit, an elite unit of the Golani Brigade, which was to conduct raids against guerrillas, and Roi's unit was among those selected to be its founding members.
+To counter guerrilla attacks, the IDF set up the Egoz Reconnaissance Unit, an elite unit of the Golani Brigade, which was to conduct raids against guerrillas, and Roi's unit was among those selected to be its founding members.
 As a result, Klein became a member of the Golani Brigade, and would rise through its ranks.
 Klein served in the southern Lebanon security zone before being honorably discharged from the army in August 1998.

 After his discharge, Klein returned to the mechina, where he devoted himself to Torah study for a year, then went on a two-month tour of Africa.
 When he returned to Israel, he accepted an offer from Hagai Mordechai, the commander of the Egoz Unit, to return to service and supervise training procedures in the unit.
 One year later, he re-entered military service as the Egoz Unit's training platoon commander.
 He built a training plan that would subsequently become the model for the Egoz Unit.
 During the Israeli withdrawal from southern Lebanon in 2000, Roi was leading a final mission in the Bint Jbeil area, leading a unit of Egoz cadets on a stakeout on the request of Hagai Mordechai so the trainees could experience "a taste of Lebanon", and were left behind by the premature IDF withdrawal, leaving them trapped in Lebanon.
 The unit was ultimately extracted by helicopter.

 In 2001, during the Second Intifada, Klein commanded an ambush in the Nablus area in which five Palestinian terrorists were killed.
 The following year, he was commended for this action.

 In 2002, Klein met his future wife Sarah, originally from Denmark, through mutual friends, and married shortly after.
 The couple moved to the West Bank and built a home in the Israeli outpost of Hayovel, near the settlement of Eli.
 The couple had two sons: Gilad and Yoav.

-That same year, Klein began to study for a degree in Industrial Engineering and Management as part of a special program for military personnel, in which the army would pay for his tuition.
+That same year, Klein began to study for a degree in Industrial Engineering and Management as part of a special program for military personnel, with his tuition fees to be paid by the army.
 Despite having been accepted into the Technion, one of Israel's most prestigious universities, Klein instead chose to study at the Ariel University Center of Samaria in the West Bank settlement of Ariel so he could continue to live in Hayovel and pursue religious studies at the kollel in Eli.
-He excelled in his engineering studies, and qualified for the honors' scholarship every year, meaning the army did not need to pay his tuition.
+He excelled in his engineering studies, and qualified for the honors' scholarship every year, meaning the army did not have to pay his tuition.
 He graduated with honors.

 In 2006, Klein was appointed deputy commander of the 51st Battalion of the Golani Brigade, a position he held at the time of his death.